County of Hainaut

 The County of Hainaut (/eI'noU/ ay-NOH; Comté de Hainaut; Graafschap Henegouwen; comitatus hanoniensis), sometimes spelled Hainault, was a territorial lordship within the medieval Holy Roman Empire that straddled the present-day border of Belgium and France.
 Its most important towns included Mons (Bergen), now in Belgium, and Valenciennes, now in France.

-The core of the county, named after the river Haine, stretched southeast to include the Avesnois region and southwest to the Selle (Scheldt tributary).
-In the Middle Ages, its Counts also gained control of part of the original pagus of Brabant to its north and the pagus of Oosterbant to the east, but they did not form part of the old pagus of Hainaut.
-In modern terms, the original core of Hainaut consisted of the central part of the Belgian province of Hainaut, and the eastern part of the French département of Nord (the arrondissements of Avesnes-sur-Helpe and Valenciennes).
+In present-day terms, the original core of Hainaut consisted of the central part of the Belgian province of Hainaut, and the eastern part of the French département of Nord (the arrondissements of Avesnes-sur-Helpe and Valenciennes).
+It was named after the river Haine, and stretched from there southeast to include the Avesnois region, and southwest to the Selle (Scheldt tributary).
+In the Middle Ages, its Counts also gained control of part of the original pagus of Brabant to its north and the pagus of Oosterbant to the east, although they did not form part of the old pagus of Hainaut.

 Hainaut appears in 8th-century records as a Frankish gau or pagus which included the Roman towns of Famars and Bavay.
-In the 9th century, if not earlier, it was also described as a county, which implies that it had a single count governing it.
+In the 9th century, and perhaps earlier, it was also described as a county, which implies that it had a single count governing it.
 As with many counties of the region, there was apparently a 10th-century fragmentation of territories among different counts, which is difficult to reconstruct.
 In 1071 a single large territorial county was given its more-or-less final form that lasted for the rest of the Middle Ages.

-For much of its existence the County of Hainaut was a frontier territory, bordering upon the Kingdom of France.
-From 843 the County formed part of the "middle kingdom" of Lotharingia.
-After about 925 Lotharingia was definitively attached by King Henry the Fowler to his eastern Frankish realm that would become the Kingdom of Germany.
+For much of its existence the County of Hainaut was a French-speaking frontier territory of the Holy Roman Empire, bordering upon the Kingdom of France.
+Previously, from 843 the County formed part of the Frankish "middle kingdom" of Lotharingia.
+However, after about 925 Lotharingia was definitively attached by King Henry the Fowler to his eastern Frankish realm that would become the Kingdom of Germany.
 Hainaut and its neighbourhood remained an important frontier area, or "march", during the High Middle Ages.
-Though a part of the Holy Roman Empire, ruled from present-day Germany, it was culturally and linguistically French and ecclesiastically part of the Catholic Archdiocese of Reims.
+Although a part of the Holy Roman Empire, ruled from present-day Germany, it was culturally and linguistically French and ecclesiastically part of the Catholic Archdiocese of Reims.
 Like its neighbours such as the counties of Brabant and Flanders, it frequently became entangled in the politics of France.

 The counts of Hainaut were often rulers of other counties, including Flanders and Holland.
-Examples of such personal unions include the following:
+Notable examples of such personal unions include the following: